-Emmanuel Grenier, one of our executive directors, is the sole CEO of the Company.
-In addition, Steven Geers acts as the Company's replacement executive director.
+Thomas Métivier, one of our executive directors, is the sole CEO of the Company.
+In addition, Steven Geers acts is our other executive director.
 Moreover, under our Articles of Association, the Board may appoint other persons who are not members of the Board as Co-CEOs (each a "Non-Board Co-CEO").
 A Non-Board Co-CEO attends and participates in meetings of the board of directors as an observer but may not vote.
 The duties, responsibilities and powers of a Non-Board Co-CEO are subject to certain limitations under Dutch law.
 The Board may at any time determine that the specific circumstances require the Board to perform its duties through deliberation and decision-making among the directors only, without the Non-Board Co-CEOs being present.
 Currently no Non-Board Co-CEO is appointed.